-No additional steps are required to get access to on-premise resources for Azure AD joined devices.
+No additional steps are required to get access to on-premises resources for Azure AD joined devices.
 This is built-in functionality available in Windows 10.

 If your organization is not ready to deploy in the Azure AD Joined Device Configuration described above, consider setting up Hybrid Azure AD Joined device configuration.

 Considerations when joining your Windows devices to Azure AD

 If you are Azure AD joining a Windows device that has previously been domain-joined or in a workgroup, you need to consider the following limitations:

 When a device Azure AD joins, it creates a new user without referencing an existing profile.
 To fix this, profiles need to be manually migrated.
 A user profile contains information like favorites, local files, browser settings, Start menu settings, etc. A best approach is to find a third-party tool to map existing files and settings to the new profile